vporton/zondirectory/doc/audit.md

 This line will be overflow: `int256 _value = _yes ? int256(_amount) : -int256(_amount);`

-Suggest fix: all math formula should be handle by `SafeMath` or `ABDKMath64x64`
+Suggest fix: all math formula should be handled by `SafeMath` or `ABDKMath64x64`

 <a name="M01"/>